-A Visiting Student is one registered in another university and who registers in a course at the Mayagüez Campus.
-Up to 12 credits of advanced undergraduate or graduate courses successfully completed under this classification may be used to satisfy degree requirements if the student is student is conditionally or fully admitted.
+A Visiting Student is one registered at another university and who registers in a course at the Mayagüez Campus.
+Up to 12 credits of advanced undergraduate or graduate courses successfully completed under this classification may be used to satisfy degree requirements if the student is conditionally or fully admitted.